 - What scholarships are available and what’s the application process?

 - How do you prepare students for the bar exam?

 - How can I get in touch with current students or faculty for informational interviews?

 - I’m interested in [fill in the blank] law; what might my path look like at your school?

 - What kinds of support services do you offer students?

 - Why did you choose to work at the school?

-And there you have it: everything you need to know to make the most of a law school fair.
-You’ll get an information overload.
-You’ll write your email so many times, your hand will cramp.
+And there you have it: everything you need to know to make the most of a virtual law school fair.
+It might feel like information overload.
+You’ll type in your email so many times, your hand may cramp.
 But you’ll leave more excited for your future than you can possibly imagine.

-We hope to see you at a law school fair soon!
+We hope to see you at a virtual law school fair soon!
 You can find our upcoming fair visits and other recruitment events here.